 The Boulder County Resource Conservation Division (RCD) distributes $100,000* as part of its Zero Waste Funding Program.
 Please submit any questions via email to obtain clarification of requirements concerning this funding opportunity by Wednesday, Oct.
 20, 2021.
 No inquiries will be accepted after this date.
 Inquiries should be direct to Cody Lillstrom at firstname.lastname@example.org.
 Responses to inquiries will be published on this webpage by Friday, Oct.
 22. Applicants are not to rely on any other statements that alter any specification or other term or condition of this funding opportunity.

 The minimum funding amount available for a project is $1,000 with a maximum of $15,000.
 The use of matching funds is not required.
 Local governments, non-profit organizations, school districts, schools, and private companies may apply as long as the scope of work is in Boulder County and insurance requirements are met.

 Application & Forms

-- 2017 Zero Waste Funding Application
+- 2021 Zero Waste Funding Application

-- 2017 Zero Waste funding Application (Word)
+- 2021 Zero Waste funding Application (Word)

-- Community Outreach Program Questions and Answers
+- Community Outreach Program Questions and Answers (coming soon)

 Successful Applications from a Prior Year (for example)